canyavall/Portfolio/ThinkCode/README.md

   * rot13: Cypher in rot13
   * battleShips: Like the game
   * rectangleRotation: A rectangle with sides equal to even integers a and b is drawn on the Cartesian plane.
 Its center (the intersection point of its diagonals) coincides with the point (0, 0), but the sides of the rectangle are not parallel to the axes; instead, they are forming 45 degree angles with the axes.
+  * shakeTree: Given an array of arrays, calculate where the nuts land

 * Java
   * findLetter: Finds a missing char in one string